kubevirt/community/design-proposals/dra.md

 - As a user, I would like to use my GPU dra driver with KubeVirt
 - As a user, I would like to use KubeVirt's default driver
+- As a user, in heterogeneous clusters, i.e. clusters made of nodes with different hardware managed through DRA drivers, I should be able to easily identify what hardware was allocated to the VMI
 - As a developer, I would like APIs to be extensible so I can develop drivers/webhooks/automation for custom use-cases
-- As a device-plugin author, I would like to have an easy way to support KubeVirt
+- As a device-plugin author, I would like to have a well documented way, intuitive way to support devices in KubeVirt
-- As a device-plugin author, I would like to have a common mechanism for exposing devices for containers and VMs

 ## Use Cases